-The ESPP is administered by the Company's Human Resources and Compensation Committee (the "HRCC").
+The ESPP is administered by the HRCC.
 The HRCC has the authority and responsibility for the administration of the ESPP and it may delegate to one or more individuals the day-to-day administration of, and other responsibilities relating to, the ESPP.
-Computershare Shareowner Services (successor to BNY Mellon Shareowner Services) ("Computershare") is currently the stock plan administrator for the ESPP.
+Computershare (successor to BNY Mellon Shareowner Services) ("Computershare") is currently the stock plan administrator for the ESPP.
 The HRCC or its delegate has full power and authority to promulgate any rules and regulations that it deems necessary for the proper administration of the ESPP, to interpret the provisions and supervise the administration of the ESPP, to establish required ownership levels for subsidiaries and affiliates, to identify eligible employees or the parameters by which they shall be identified, to make factual determinations relevant to ESPP entitlements and to take all necessary or advisable actions in connection with administration of the ESPP.